gofore/aws-training/workshop/README.md

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 2. Clone the git repository to your computer with `git clone https://github.com/gofore/aws-training.git` or by copying the zip file from GitHub.
-3. Copy the credentials.csv file you received to your working directory under the `workshop` directory
+3. Copy the credentials.csv file you received to your working directory under the `workshop` directory.
+4. Run `vagrant up` in the main directory of the project, and wait until the provisioning has succeeded.
-4. Run `vagrant up`, and after the virtual machine is running, SSH into the machine with `vagrant ssh`.
+5. Once the virtual machine is running, SSH into the machine with `vagrant ssh`.
-5. Inside the virtual machine, run `mvn clean verify`.
+6. Inside the virtual machine, change directory to `cd /vagrant/workshop/complete` and run `mvn clean verify`.
 After a few minutes, the build should succeed.

 ## Getting started manually (under construction)